Search results for:

-Because modern businesses rely to such an extent on computing technology, they have to have systems in place to quickly sort out any problems affecting hardware.
-Smaller firms will normally rely on third-party support, while larger firms may have one or more in-house IT personnel.
+Because modern businesses rely to such an extent on computing technology, they have to have systems in place to sort out any problems affecting hardware quickly.
+Smaller firms will typically depend on third-party support, while larger firms may have one or more in-house IT personnel.

-When problems do arise, like a computer failing, it may impact severely on a business’s ability to function normally.
+When problems do arise, like a computer failing, it may severely impact a business's ability to function normally.
 Whether or not the firm uses in-house expertise or has to call in support engineers, there can be a significant time lapse before the problems are sorted.

-With the advent of cloud servers, the costs associated with IT can be greatly reduced without any loss of processing power.
-Cloud servers are servers that exist in a remote location, and businesses use the internet to connect to them.
+With the advent of cloud servers, the costs associated with IT can be significantly reduced without any loss of processing power.
+Cloud servers exist in remote locations, and businesses use the internet to connect to them.

 Using cloud servers removes nearly all hardware support requirements from businesses using them.
 The company running the cloud servers looks after all support areas.
-Cloud service companies use a variety of backup systems so that problems arising from malfunctioning hardware can be almost instantly resolved.
+Cloud service companies use various backup systems so that problems arising from malfunctioning hardware can be almost instantly resolved.
 This significantly reduces the impact of hardware failure on client businesses.

-Most companies buying their own software applications will have to buy one or more user licenses.
-With many of the most common business applications, user licenses are sold in bundles, and companies may often be paying for licenses they will never use.
+Most companies buying their software applications will have to buy one or more user licenses.
+With many of the most common business applications, user licenses are sold in bundles.
+Companies may often be paying for licenses they will never use.

-Cloud servers have automated backup procedures in place that make it virtually impossible to permanently lose data.
-Likewise, cloud servers have sophisticated, automated data restore procedures that more or less eliminate downtime.
+Cloud servers have automated backup procedures in place that make it virtually impossible to lose data permanently.
+Likewise, cloud servers have sophisticated, and automated data restore procedures that more or less eliminate downtime.

 Cloud servers also have the most sophisticated security systems in place to prevent unauthorized access.
 Security can be a major headache for companies that do not have in-house expertise.
 These problems disappear when using cloud servers.